awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

       Some add\-ons, such as Amazon VPC CNI, CoreDNS, and kube\-proxy, are installed by default\.
 If you disable any of the default add\-ons, this may affect your ability to run Kubernetes applications\.

    1. On the **Configure selected add\-ons settings** page, select the version that you want to install\.
 You can always update to a later version after cluster creation\.
 You can update the configuration of each add\-on after cluster creation\.
 For more information about configuring add\-ons, see [Updating an Amazon EKS add\-on](updating-an-add-on.md)\.
-When you’re done with this page, choose **Next**\.
+When you're done with this page, choose **Next**\.

    1. On the **Review and create** page, review the information that you entered or selected on the previous pages\.
 If you need to make changes, choose **Edit**\.
 When you're satisfied, choose **Create**\.
 The **Status** field shows **CREATING** while the cluster is provisioned\.
 **Note**